mrgouri/mini-c-compiler/README.md

-# Mini C Compiler — CS304 Course Project
+# Mini C Compiler

-This project is a **Mini C Compiler** developed for the **CS304 Compiler Construction** course.
+This project is a **Mini C Compiler** developed for the **CS304 Compiler Design** course.
 The compiler covers the core four phases of compilation:

 ## Phases Included